 The telescope remained there until the school closed in 1975.It is not known what became of the telescope after that.

-The idea to restore the observatory atop the Kemper Hall Conference Center started on a bicycle ride in the mid 2000’s.
-Carthage College Professor of Physics and Astronomy Doug Arion passed Kemper Center almost daily on his bicycle commute to work and decided to approach Kemper about the possibility of using the observatory for Carthage astronomy classes because the location for one on the Carthage College campus was unsuitable due to the amount of ambient light there.
-An exploratory committee was then formed to look into the restoration and modernization of the facility.
+In the mid 2000s, Carthage College Professor of Physics and Astronomy, Doug Arion, who rode by the Kemper Center every day on his commute to work, decided to approach the Kemper Center about using the observatory for his Carthage College Astronomy classes.
+The one on the Carthage College campus was unsuitable due to the amount of ambient light there.

-As in many renovation projects, unforeseen conditions were discovered that resulted in delays and cost overruns.
-It became a major challenge to comply with modern building and safety codes while retaining the historic architectural elements of the observatory.
-Many redesigns of the new observatory were necessary, and almost all improvements needed to be custom built.
-Mr. Griffin acted as coordinator for the entire project, meeting almost daily with contractors and raising additional funds necessary for completion.
-Many area companies also made sizable in-kind donations of services to finish the project.
+As the renovation continued, it became a major challenge to comply with modern building and safety codes while retaining the historic architectural elements of the observatory.
+Many area companies made sizable in-kind donations for services to finish the project.

 The Griffin Observatory became operational on May 5, 2011, and was named after Board member Clarence Griffin, who was fundamental to the renovation.
 A classroom for Astronomy students and a control room for the new, automated telescope were included in the renovation.
 Carthage College Astronomy classes still use the observatory to this day.